Mission Foods

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
-The selling price of this route is $249,595 based on a weekly sales average of $14,482; you come up with a selling ratio of 17.2:1.
+The selling price of this route is $95,000 and based on a weekly sales average of $5,110 the selling ratio is 18.6:1.

 Do I have to pay for inventory or purchase product up front?